studioplascode/multiplatform-streaming-interactions/README.md

+# ❌ NOT USABLE YET ❌
+Currently this project is not usable at all yet.
+As soon as I got some of the things working semi-properly this will change.

 # Multiplatform-Streaming-Interactions

 Streaming has been closed source for too long.
 I am baffled that there are still no good solutions for things like Multiplatform-Chat, On-Stream Alerts and Notifications and everything else you've come to expect from the giants of the industry.